 Alistair was born and brought up on Islay.
 His parents were hill farmers rearing sheep and cattle.
-Being an islander and a farmer’s son have shaped who I am and my politics more than anything.
+Being an islander and a farmer’s son have shaped who he is and his politics more than anything.

 He first joined the Liberal Party in 1980 as a fourteen year old.
 Alistair was attracted to the Liberal Party because of their emphasis on allowing communities to run their own affairs.